 The Occupational Therapy Association of California (OTAC) 2020-2021 leadership team is excited to offer a new student scholarship opportunity!
 The intent of the scholarship is to support two students of diverse backgrounds (students of color, students with disabilities, students within the LGBTQ+ community) in their professional journey through exposure to occupational therapy leadership and professional development.
-The scholarship will include an invitation as a guest to the OTAC Board of Directors and Committee Chairs meeting in the fall, as well as registration for the OTAC Annual Conference.
-Interested students should complete the application and submit by September 7, 2021.
+The scholarship includes an invitation as a guest to the OTAC Board of Directors and Committee Chairs meeting in the fall, as well as registration for the OTAC Annual Conference and two mentoring sessions.
+The scholarship awardees are: Caitlin Barnhill, Violet Chavez, and Doris Mae Larrondo.